The three UNESCO World Heritage Sites in Uganda

-There are three UNESCO World Heritage Sites in Uganda.
-Two of them are National Parks, Bwindi Impenetrable Forest National Park, and Rwenzori Mountains National Park.
+The UNESCO World Heritage Sites in Uganda: There are three UNESCO World Heritage Sites in Uganda.
+Two are National Parks, Bwindi Impenetrable Forest National Park, and Rwenzori Mountains National Park.
 The other is Kasubi Tombs in Kampala, a cultural and historical site.
-Kasubi Tombs is presently under reconstruction after an unfortunate fire several years and two more during the reconstruction.
+Kasubi Tombs is under reconstruction after an unfortunate fire for several years and two more during the reconstruction.

 All three are unique places that are a must-visit for those visiting Uganda.

 Enjoy Uganda with all of its natural and cultural wonders – in my opinion, all of Uganda’s parks and other places of distinction.
-Some like Kidepo Valley Park deserve to be on the UNESCO World Heritage Site list, which could happen in the not distant future.
+Some, like Kidepo Valley Park, deserve to be on the UNESCO World Heritage Site list, which could happen in the future.

 Most Safaris in Uganda will include one of the three UNESCO World Heritage Sites.
 Bwindi Impenetrable Forest is the one that most tourists visit for Gorilla Trek, Birding, and Hiking.

 Bwindi Impenetrable Forest is one of the oldest forests in Uganda.
-It survived the platonic shift that shaped much of the surrounding areas and the Western Rift.
+It survived the spiritual shift that shaped the surrounding areas and the Western Rift.
 Most visitors know it as the place to come to track Mountain Gorillas.
-There are over half of the remaining mountain gorillas found in Africa in this park.
+Over half of the remaining mountain gorillas in Africa are in this park.

-There are over 120 mammals found in Bwindi, including forest elephants, chimpanzees, leopards, rare species of monkeys, over 200 various butterflies, and over 347 species of birds.
+There are over 120 mammals found in Bwindi, including forest elephants, chimpanzees, leopards, rare species of monkeys, over 200 butterflies, and over 347 birds.

 You can hike through the forest from one end to the other.
-You can go birding and climb the ridges inside and outside of the forest.
-Walk along refreshing streams, visit endless swamps, bamboo forests, and have guided interactive cultural walks with the original people of the forest, the Batwa.
-The who have been here for thousands of years – the Batwa people.
+You can go birding and climb the ridges inside and outside the forest.
+Walk along refreshing streams, visit endless swamps and bamboo forests, and have guided interactive cultural walks with the original people of the forest, the Batwa, who have been here for thousands of years – the Batwa people.

-Enjoy Bwindi Impenetrable Forest, its mountain gorillas, and the much more that is so uniquely the Bwindi Impenetrable Forest – UNESCO World Heritage Site.
+Enjoy the Bwindi Impenetrable Forest, its mountain gorillas, and, more uniquely, the Bwindi Impenetrable Forest – UNESCO World Heritage Site.
+Read more Here.

-The Rwenzori Mountains were referred to as the called “Mountains of the Moon” by Ptolemy in AD 150.
+The Rwenzori Mountains were called “Mountains of the Moon” by Ptolemy in AD 150.
 Henry Morton Stanley is the one who brought the mountain range to the attention of Westerners in 1888.
-Stanley and his contingent were on a rescue mission of Emin Pasha.
+Stanley and his contingent were on a rescue mission for Emin Pasha.
 EminPasha at Fort Patiko.

 Today, this fabulous park is one of the least visited parks in Uganda.
-You can climb Mount Stanley’s named after the explorer.
-The tallest mountain is Mount Margherita, 5,109 meters above sea level, making it the third highest mountain in Africa.
+You can climb Mount Stanley, named after the explorer.
+The tallest mountain is Mount Margherita, 5,109 meters above sea level, making it the third-highest peak in Africa.
 It takes eight days to climb and is for most experienced climbers.

-The Rwenzori Mountains of the Moon are not volcanic like much of East Africa’s major mountains.
-Instead, it is a block of rock created by the shift of the earth that formed the western rift in Uganda.
+The Rwenzori Mountains of the Moon are not volcanic like much of East Africa’s central mountains; instead, it is a block of rock created by the shift of the earth that formed the western rift in Uganda.

-Here in the higher altitudes, you find the magnificent giant heathers, ground-sells, ericas, and lobelias.
-The vegetation that you encounter depends on the elevation.
-There are five vegetation zones found in the Rwenzori Mountains.
+You find the magnificent giant heathers, ground-sells, and lobelias in the higher altitudes.
+The vegetation you encounter depends on the elevation, and five vegetation zones are located in the Rwenzori Mountains.

-The Rwenzori Mountains National park hosts 80 species of birds, 4 species of primates, and fifteen species of butterflies.
+The Rwenzori Mountains National Park hosts 80 species of birds, four primates, and fifteen butterflies.
 You can still find elephants, chimpanzees, Black and white colobus Monkeys, and I’Hoests monkeys at the lower elevations of the mountains.

-The fabled Rwenzori Mountains give a unique experience to the visitors.
-Encounter stunning scenic wonders, wildlife, birds, and cultural interaction – something not to be missed and since new shorter trails have been developed.
+The fabled Rwenzori Mountains give a unique experience to visitors.
+Encounter stunning scenic wonders, wildlife, birds, and cultural interaction – something not to be missed since new shorter trails have been developed.

 Kasubi Tombs – Kampala – UNESCO World Heritage Site

 Just outside of Kampala on Kasubi Hill, you will discover Kasubi Tombs at the Kabakas (Kings) former palace of the Buganda Kingdom.
-It was initially built in 1882 and made into the Royal Burial Grounds in 1884.
-In the main building, the “Muzibu Azaala Mpganga there are the tombs of four Kabakas.
-This magnificent building is circular in nature and topped by a grass-thatched tom.
-A
+It was built in 1882 and made into the Royal Burial Grounds in 1884.
+The tombs of four Kabakas are in the main building, the “Muzibu Azaala Mpganga.
+This magnificent building is circular and topped by a grass-thatched tom.

 Kasubi Tombs is a place of belief, spirituality, and identity for the Baganda People.
 The Kasubi Tombs are simply an African Master Piece and reflect the culture, ways, traditions, and expertise of the Buganda Kingdom.

-Include the UNESCO Heritage Sites in your Safari:
+Include the Uganda UNESCO Heritage Sites in Uganda in your Safari:

-You can easily include some or all of the Ugandan UNESCO World Heritage Sites in your Safari while in the Pearl of Africa.
-If you are trekking Mountain Gorillas, most likely you will be doing so in Bwindi Impenetrable Forest.
-The Rwenzori Mountains of the Moon can be included in a safari that takes in Queen Elizabeth Park, Semliki National Park, and Kibale Forest.
+The UNESCO World Heritage Sites in Uganda: You can easily include some or all of the Ugandan UNESCO World Heritage Sites in your Safari while in the Pearl of Africa.
+If you are trekking Mountain Gorillas, most likely, you will be doing so in Bwindi Impenetrable Forest.
+The Rwenzori Mountains of the Moon can be included in a safari in Queen Elizabeth Park, Semliki National Park, and Kibale Forest.

 The pearl of Africa – home of three UNESCO World Heritage Sites in Uganda– fabulous places and spaces for you to visit on your tour of Uganda

-If you like to include one of Uganda’s UNESCO World Heritage Site in your Safari with us – please let us know.
+Please let us know if you like to include one of Uganda’s UNESCO World Heritage Sites in your Safari